fever-ch/go-google-sites-proxy/README.md

 ```bash
 rocker build .
 ```
 This project migrated to [Rocker](https://github.com/grammarly/rocker) for builds.
 It allows the creation of much slimmer images (no layered images with all compilation/build steps).
+Thanks to Rocker the image is now smaller than 10mb!

 This change has no impact for users of the image (no need to install Rocker).

-### HTTPS, HTTP/2.0 support
+## HTTPS, HTTP/2.0 support

 `Go Google Sites Proxy` doesn't support yet, and might never, HTTPS and HTTP/2.0 protocols.
 Since these protocols are nowadays *a must*, but on the other hand, they require fine tuning, a clever approach would be to use [NGINX](https://www.nginx.org) [(docker image)](https://hub.docker.com/_/nginx/) or to use a well-known service such that [CloudFlare](https://www.cloudflare.com).